 - the ability to conduct work safely and ethically, and to explain it clearly

 - strong communications skills – able to work collaboratively with colleagues and to build effective relationships with customers/clients

 Large recruiters such as supermarkets or Government departments will have clearly defined and well-advertised graduate recruitment processes, often starting their recruitment in the autumn term, prior to graduation for roles starting the following summer.

-Smaller organisations such as specialist retailers, research consultancies are more likely to recruit as demand arises.
-Small and medium enterprises account for over 96% of business’ in the food and drink sector.
+Smaller organisations such as specialist retailers and research consultancies are more likely to recruit as demand arises.
+Small and medium enterprises account for over 96% of businesses in the food and drink sector.

 Specialist recruitment agencies and job boards include: